mikespub-org/seblucas-cops/README.md

 COPS stands for Calibre OPDS (and HTML) Php Server.

-See : [COPS's home](https://blog.slucas.fr/en/oss/calibre-opds-php-server) for more details.
+See : [COPS's home (archive)](https://github.com/mikespub-org/seblucas-cops/wiki/Original-Project-Page) for more details.

 Don't forget to check the [Wiki](https://github.com/seblucas/cops/wiki).